VeritasSoftware/AspNetCore.SignalR.EventStream/README.md

 You can create your own Event Stream Server.

+Your Server can be any project with **Microsoft.NET.Sdk.Web** Sdk.

+Even a Console app, with this Sdk, will do.

 To hook up Event Stream, do the following in the Startup.cs of your Server application.

 ```c#